pencilzhang/MAC-light-field-saliency-net/README.md

 * First go to `deeplab-public-ver2/colorname_layers.py`, then
 replace the caffe_root with your caffe path in your system.

-* Download the pretrain [here](https://drive.google.com/open?id=1ed4HmhGn50uz21wUavIkZYcYz8OjRg4l) model that initialize the backbone model
+* Download the pretrain model [here](https://drive.google.com/open?id=1ed4HmhGn50uz21wUavIkZYcYz8OjRg4l) model that initialize the backbone model

+  Create a new folder `pretrain` and place the downloaded pretrain model in this folder.

 * There are two ways to train the network:
 (1) Run `train.py` to train the LFnet_9×9 network.